How did you get started with 3D type?

-Do you have any tips for 3D letterers starting out?
+Do you have any tips for finding your style and standing out?

 Allow yourself to bring two seemingly unrelated things together.
 Like 3D design and hand-lettering/calligraphy.
-Study two things separately and then bring them together.
-Then, when you have the basics down you can bring them together.
+Study two things that you love separately and then bring them together.

 Challenge yourself to a 365 days project.
-It could just be for lettering.
-It could just be for 3D.
-Maybe it could be a combo.
 Being prolific with creating actually makes you improve faster, cuts through the perfectionism, and makes for a large body of work for your portfolio.

 Show your work right away.
 Don't wait to perfect your skills to post them.
 You'd be surprised how encouraging social media communities can be.